 The forth step involves supplementing the mitochondria with all the nutrients, substrates and cofactors required for the citric acid to occur.
 Antioxidants are also required to prevent further oxidation of the mitochondria.

 Other supplements we recommend are 150mg CoEnzyme Q10 daily, glutathione 200mg daily and Ribose 3g daily.
-These are all also available in the members section of this website.
-Finally Nicotinamide riboside, a precurser to NAD+ production, is available which is essential for ATP production.
-Finally Pyrroloquinoline quinone (PQQ), a natural coenzyme found in many plants, fruits and vegetables, has been shown to stimulate mitochondria production in addition to protecting them from damage.
+These are all also available with a free online consultation.
+Finally Nicotinamide riboside, a precurser to NAD+ production, is also available which is essential for ATP production.